HGTV

 HGTV (an initialism for Home & Garden Television) is an American basic cable channel owned by Warner Bros.
 Discovery.
 The network primarily broadcasts reality programming related to home improvement and real estate.
-HGTV Dream Home is an annual event on the channel.
-Its former owner was the E. W. Scripps Company, who spun its cable networks off into an entirely new company.
-As of November 2023, HGTV is available to approximately 72,000,000 pay television households in the United States-down from its 2011 peak of 100,000,000 households.
+It was formerly owned by the E. W. Scripps Company, which spun off its cable networks, including HGTV, into Scripps Networks Interactive.
+As of November 2023, HGTV was available to approximately 72,000,000 pay television households in the United States, down from its 2011 peak of 100,000,000 households.

 History

-Kenneth W. Lowe (then a radio executive with The E. W. Scripps Company and, subsequently, the chief executive officer of Scripps Networks Interactive) envisioned the concept of HGTV in 1992.
-With modest financial support from the E.W.
-Scripps corporate board, he purchased Cinetel, a small video production company in Knoxville, as the base and production hub of the new network.
-Lowe cofounded the channel with Susan Packard.
+Kenneth W. Lowe (then a radio executive with the E. W. Scripps Company and later the chief executive officer of Scripps Networks Interactive) had the idea for HGTV in 1992.
+With financial support from the E.W.
+Scripps corporate board, he purchased CineTel, a small video production company in Knoxville, as the base and production hub of the new network.
+Lowe co-founded the channel with Susan Packard.

-Cinetel became Scripps Productions, but it found producing more than thirty programs simultaneously daunting.
-The organization brought in former CBS television executive Ed Spray, who implemented a system of producing (nearly all) programming through independent production houses around the United States.
-Burton Jablin, as Vice President of Programming, set the tone and oversaw the production of the early series.
+CineTel, which became Scripps Productions, wasn't able to produce more than thirty programs simultaneously, so the organization brought in former CBS television executive Ed Spray, who implemented a system of producing (nearly all) programming through independent production houses around the United States.
+Production of early series was overseen by Vice President of Programming Burton Jablin.
 About 90 percent of the channel's programming consisted of original productions at launch, with ten percent licensed and rerun from Canadian channels, PBS, and other sources.

-Using local Scripps cable franchises (since divested), the Federal Communications Commission "must carry" provisions of Scripps medium-market television stations, and other small television operators to gain cable carriage, the channel launched on December 30, 1994.
-The major programming themes, unchanged since the beginning, were home building and remodeling, landscaping and gardening, decorating and design, and crafts and hobbies.
+Using local Scripps cable franchises (since divested), the Federal Communications Commission's "must-carry" provisions of Scripps medium-market television stations, and other small television operators to gain cable carriage, the channel launched on December 30, 1994.
+The channel focused on home building and remodeling, landscaping and gardening, decorating and design, and crafts and hobbies.